 For thousands of years, stinging nettle has been widely used around the globe for its healthful miracles and profound beauty benefits.
 Organic nettle tea tonic is one of the cheapest, most effective beauty hacks, along with its excellent detoxifying capabilities.

-Calcium pantothenic acid is a natural reactor present in nettle tea that aid in building hair shafts and making hair look fuller and glossier.
+Calcium pantothenic acid is a natural reactor present in nettle tea that aids in building hair shafts and making hair look fuller and glossier.
 If you’re not a DIY type of person, you can order nettle tea from online stores or visit your nearby grocery stores.

 Wondering how to brew organic nettle tea?
 Here’s a DIY recipe for you.